So right here, we have a face off of two of some of the best maximalist trail shoes in the market.

 Hokas have a big advantage because they are significantly more stable and because of that they can handle terrain with rocks and roots better, without worrying that you will sprain your ankle.

 Altras are very cushy and if you step wrongly then your ankle will turn to the side, possibly causing injury.
 They are very poor behaving on trails with side gradient, because they don't keep your feet stable enough.

 So Hokas can definitely handle more difficult terrain then Altras.
 But still grip is lacking for really difficult trails, also they are not perfectly stable due to the stack height even with such firmness of the sole.

-With Hokas I was never in situation that my ankles were in danger, but with Altras there were few close calls.
-Fortunately I tend to make smaller steps so there is time to react with other foot.
-If I was running with long hard steps like some people, I would be face some problems.
+With Hokas I was never in a situation that my ankles were in danger, but with Altras there were few close calls.
+Fortunately, I tend to make smaller steps so there is time to react with other foot.
+If I was running with long hard steps like some people, I would be facing some problems.
 But still I must be more careful when going downhill, I cannot go "all-out" like in some other shoes.

 But even considering possible dangers to my ankles, running in Altras is so much more pleasurable.
-They are my current first choice when I go to pure trail (moderate one), but Hokas are chosen when there is bound to be some hard surfaces or when terrain is more difficult.
+They are my current first choice when I go to a pure trail (a moderate one), but Hokas are chosen when there is bound to be some hard surfaces or when the terrain is more difficult.

 Toe protection is slightly better in Hokas, but nothing extra.
 However sole is firm and fat, so that reduces the toe bumping issues.
 Altras are softer in the front so same care is needed.

 Beware that Altras have zero drop, so if you have achilles or calves issues, then be extra careful, start with very short distances and see how you feel in them.

 If looking for the multi purpose shoe for various surfaces, Hokas probably come as close to optimal as possible.
 Obviously, no shoe can be perfect for all surfaces, but Hokas have good performance on all except really hardcore trails with a lot of mud and such.